Defence Tech Day

 Brussels, Belgium

-Welcome to the Defence Tech Demo Day 2025
+Welcome to the Defence Tech Day

-The Local Defence Demo Day is a key event where NATO DIANA innovators from the Belgian and Dutch accelerators will showcase their cutting-edge technologies.
+The Tech Defence Day is a key event where NATO DIANA innovators from the Belgian and Dutch accelerators will showcase their cutting-edge technologies.
 As part of the 2025 accelerator program, these teams have been hard at work on their innovations and are eager to present their solutions to leading industry figures, investors, and policymakers.
 This flagship event brings together defence stakeholders from both nations, making it a must-attend milestone in the NATO DIANA program.

 >>>> Book your spot for a one-on-one meeting with the DIANA INNOVATORS now <<<<